Newsletter

 Carlos Frost and his son, Aaron Frost, draped themselves with an Israeli flag at a solidarity rally for Israel in Miami Beach, Fla., on Oct.
 10, 2023.
 Photo by Sergio Carmona.

-Steve Rosenberg is principal of the GSD Group and board chair of the Philadelphia Jewish Sports Hall of Fame.
-He is the author of Make Bold Things Happen: Inspirational Stories From Sports, Business and Life.
+Steve Rosenberg is the principal of the Team GSD and the regional director for NAVI in Philadelphia.
+He is the author of the book, Make Bold Things Happen: Inspirational Stories From Sports, Business and Life.

 For millennia, the Jewish people have upheld the noble concept of tikkun olam, the idea that individuals bear responsibility for healing and repairing the world.